Why Michelle O’Neill’s answers in the McMonagle case just don’t add up…

 It’s a sniper’s rule you only get two shots at the enemy.
 A third and they will figure where you’re hiding and you’re a goner.
-This is now Sinn Féin’s fourth scandal and it is clear it cannot be trusted to deal with child sex abuse cases that involve its members.
+This is now Sinn Féin’s fourth scandal and it is very clear it just cannot deal with child sex abuse cases that involve its members.

-The four cases where men went on to work with vulnerable people, because members of Sinn Féin did nothing with the information that they had regarding sex abuse allegations.
-There are many more, and if I get a chance, I will document them.
-I gave police this info in 2014. https://t.co/iPEzidTeTZ

 Being the fourth ‘shot’ the party can no longer expect to have the benefit of the doubt.
 Their defence on previous occasions was that they were historic, but policies were now in place to prevent repeats.
 Those policies have failed spectacularly in this case.